mandavamunya/Socca/README.md

 - Update documentation (On going)
 - Distributed Caching with Redis Cache (95% complete)
-- Dockerize the application (95% complete)
-- Add React frontend application (30%)
-- Add Kubernetes support (just started)

 # What's next

+- The PlayerTransferCreatedEvent and LinkToStadiumCreatedEvent implementation was added as an example of event sourcing.
+The PlayerAddedEvent, StadiumAddedEvent and FootballClubAddedEvent events implementation is still outstanding.
+- Configure frontend client application and bff to communicate via https.
-- Add a security microservice
+- Add a security micro service
+- Add Kubernetes support
-- Add centralized logging and health checks
+- Add centralised logging and health checks
+- Create pipelines on GitLab.
-- Make use of Azure SQL Server, SQL Server on AWS
+- Make use of Azure SQL Server, AWS MS SQL Server
-- Deploy to Azure AKS, EKS
+- Deploy to Azure AKS and AWS EKS
 - Add more unit tests
 - Add functional tests and integration tests
 # Frontend

 ## Teams